-• give an account of the central theoretical debates regarding human rights;

-• understand the historical development and institutionalization of human rights in international politics;

-• compare and contrasts judicial approaches to human rights and how various actors contribute to the violation and protection of human rights;

-• write an empirical analysis that applies the theoretical debates on the idea and realization of human rights to a particular case study;

-• understand the complexity of the application of human rights and relate this complexity to particular human rights issues and regions.
+- Give an account of the central theoretical and ethical debates regarding human rights. - Understand the historical development and institutionalization of human rights in \square international politics. - Compare and contrasts judicial approaches to human rights and how various actors contribute \Box to the violation and protection of human rights. - Write an empirical or normative analysis that applies the debates on the idea and realization of \Box human rights for a specific human rights issue (e.g. a normative debate over a specific theoretical problem or a particular country-case, international organization or governmental body, or industry). - •Understand the complexity of the application of human rights and relate this complexity to □particular human rights issues.

+The course offers eight thematic seminars, as well as an introductory seminar.
+The purpose of seminars is to stimulate learning through active and constructive discussion on the basis of the course literature.
+Seminars include some formal lecturing but are dominated by teacher led seminar discussion.